 "Hey Regina," Snow greeted before she gripped her daughter's arm and smiled.
 "So?
 Did you find your soul mate?"

-Emma timidly sipped her beer as she glanced to the brunette beside her, who was purposely avoiding eye contact as she miserably failed to keep the smirk off her lips.
+Emma timidly sipped her beer as she glanced sideways to the brunette, who was purposely avoiding eye contact as she miserably failed to keep the smirk off her lips.

 "I did," Emma finally offered in answer.
 "I suppose I owe you a thank you for bringing me here since it was successful."